tainstr/misura.client/misura/client/doc/browser/quickstart_hsm.rst

 ---------------------
 Results
 ---------------------
-The Results tab displays the Navigator tree component.
+The Results tab displays the :ref:`navigator` tree component.
 It is the tree of recorded datasets (curves), organized by groups.
 Each group represents a parts of the instrument or of the measurement.

 For example: